 Lets try to get an idea of what happens when an electron beam hits a target.
-From what we have learned so far the electron will emit a Bremstrahlung photon again and again via a process that the electron loses energy until its kinetic energy decreases down to the critical energy where the radiation process becomes negligible and the energy loss due to ionization dominates.
+Obviously from what we have learned so far the electron will emit a Bremstrahlung photon again and again in a process that the electron loses energy until it reaches the critical energy where the radiation process becomes negligible and the ionization energy loss dominates.
 The photons from the electron if they are energetic enough will create electron-positron pairs which in turn will radiate again.
 If they are not energetic enough they will lose energy via the Compton or the Photoelectric effects.
-The entire collection of these photons, electrons and positrons is called electromagnetic shower or electromagnetic cascade.
+The entire collection of these photons and electrons is called electromagnetic shower or electromagnetic cascade.

 So lets create a simple model to describe this process.
-Lets assume that for every radiation length that the particles propagate in the material an electron-positron pair is created if the parent particle is a photon or an electron-photon pair is created if the parent particle is an electron.
+Lets assume that for every radiation length that the particles propagate in the material we get either an electron-positron pair if the parent particle is a photon or an electron-photon pair if the parent particle is an electron.
 The process is shown in Fig. 10 and starts with a photon but it could have equally well have started with an electron emitting a photon.
 The student who thinks that this model is simplistic should look to Fig. 11 and convince herself/himself that these things actually happen in the way we have hypothesized.
-Clearly, according to our model, the number of particles created rises as: